Leaderboard

 4 points

-21. I wish I snapped a picture, but I’m in Philly right now and I saw a KYW talent promo w/ Ukee Washington after tonight’s Evening News.
+I wish I snapped a picture, but I’m in Philly right now and I saw a KYW talent promo w/ Ukee Washington after tonight’s Evening News.
 It ends with the “CBS3” and “CBS News Philadelphia” logos, with no mention of Eyewitness News.
 They’re going full send on brand standardization.
 I didn’t think they’d actually do this at first either, and I’m very much in favor of local identities being kept.
 That said, on many levels, this makes sense.
 As many others here have pointed out better than I ever could, most CBS-owned stations in large markets do not stand out.
 WCBS and KPIX already look bland, KYW and WBBM have been mismanaged into instability, and KCBS… need I say more?
 I don’t think a unified branding will make those stations ratings powerhouses or anything, but it would at least tie them to the network’s news division.
 Also, to answer your question, there is no longer any need to differentiate between the network and streaming.
 That’s the whole point.
-If CBS wants to really prioritize streaming, a great way to do that is to unify both linear and streaming brands.
+If CBS wants to really prioritize streaming, a great way to do that is to unify both linear and streaming brands.3 points

 3 points